-- (6) The requirements for a funeral held in the State of Victoria are that: - (a) it involves no more than: - (i) 10 members of the public; and - (ii) no more than the minimum number of persons reasonably necessary for the conduct of the funeral; and - (b) in any case (other than at a person's ordinary place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient; and - (c) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (d) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2).
+- (6) The requirements for a funeral held in the State of Victoria are that: - (a) it involves no more than: - (i) 10 members of the public (with any infant under one year of age not counting towards this limit); and - (i) no more than the minimum number of persons reasonably necessary for the conduct of the funeral; and - (b) in any case (other than at a person's ordinary place of residence), the total number of members of the public present at the same time in the space must not exceed the density quotient; and - (c) it complies with any applicable requirements of the Restricted Activity Directions (Victoria); and - (d) if held at a person's ordinary place of residence, it must comply with the gathering restrictions in subclauses (1) and (2).

-Note: any other person who ordinarily resides at the premises, and the persons reasonably necessary for the conduct of the funeral who can enter the premises under subclause (3)(b) (iv) (work), are not subject to the gathering restrictions in subparagraph (a), but any nominee person or nominated person is subject to these restrictions on a funeral held at a private residence.
+Note: any other person who ordinarily resides at the premises, and the persons reasonably necessary for the conduct of the funeral who can enter the premises under subclause (3)(b)(iv) (work), are not subject to the gathering restrictions in subparagraph (a), but any nominee person or nominated person is subject to these restrictions on a funeral held at a private residence.